 Squarespace pricing comparison or which plan you need: if you’re looking to build a simple site containing up to 20 pages and you don’t feel like using the Developer platform, then you can be quite satisfied with the Personal Plan of Squarespace.
 As a bonus, you’ll get the ability to sell 1 product and accept donations.

-Commerce is currently only available in the U.S., the U.K., Canada & Ireland.
+Commerce is currently only available in the U.S., the U.K., Canada and some other 7 countries.
 It’s more expensive compared to its competition.
 Many users report issues with adjusting for larger mobile screens.

-The main Squarespace’s alternatives are Wix, Weebly and WordPress.
+The main Squarespace’s alternatives are Wix, Weebly and uKit.
 Are they any better than Squarespace?
 It’s difficult to answer this question without specifying the user market.
-Read our in-depth comparison articles to find more information on this:
+Read our in-depth comparison researches to find more information on this:

 If you think there exists a better website builder than Squarespace, feel free to leave your suggestions in the comments below this post.